-Home delivery for prescription medication.
+Home delivery for prescription stimulant medication—yes, stimulants.
 If you haven’t tried it, maybe it’s time to investigate.

 “But Gina, you can’t get stimulant medication delivered to your home.
 That’s a controlled substance!
 There are laws!”